CDLUC3/merritt-docker/PITCHME.md

 #### Docker Storage Options

-- Ephemeral - storage is destroyed when containers are destroyed
+- Ephemeral - storage is destroyed when containers are destroyed |
   - This is the default option
-- Docker Volumes
+- Docker Volumes |
   - Create and dispose interdependent storage volumes with docker commands
-- Bind Docker Volumes to "Real" Storage
+- Bind Docker Volumes to "Real" Storage |
   - Mount to local disk with Docker Compose
   - Mount to storage services with Kubernetes

 +++

 #### Dockerizing Merritt
-- Great way to learn the system and the dependencies
+- Great way to learn the system and the dependencies |
-- Create a Dockerfile for each Microservice
+- Create a Dockerfile for each Microservice |
   - Base image is either Tomcat or Ruby
-- Create a Dockerfile for other Merritt components
+- Create a Dockerfile for other Merritt components |
   - Database
   - Zookeeper
-- Assemble components with docker-compose
+- Assemble components with docker-compose |

 +++

 #### Presentation Notes
-- This presentation dives into each configuration file and explains its purpose
+- This presentation dives into each configuration file and explains its purpose |
+- Contact Terry |
-- Contact Terry if you would like a detailed overview of those details
+  - if you would like a detailed overview of those details
+  - would like to run this yourself
-- The Dryad configuration is a work in progress
+- The Dryad configuration is a work in progress |
   - That configuration has not yet been added to this presentation

 ---